First transcontinental railroad: Land grants

 To allow the companies to raise additional capital, Congress granted the railroads a 200 ft right-of-way corridor, lands for additional facilities like sidings and maintenance yards.
 They were also granted alternate sections of government-owned lands—6400 acre per mile (1.6 km)—for 10 mi on both sides of the track, forming a checkerboard pattern.
 The railroad companies were given the odd-numbered sections while the federal government retained the even-numbered sections.
 The exception was in cities, at rivers, or on non-government property.
 The railroads sold bonds based on the value of the lands, and in areas with good land like the Sacramento Valley and Nebraska sold the land to settlers, contributing to a rapid settlement of the West.
 The total area of the land grants to the Union Pacific and Central Pacific was larger than the area of the state of Texas: federal government land grants totaled about 130,000,000 acres, and state government land grants totaled about 50,000,000 acres.

 It was far from a given that the railroads operating in the thinly-settled west would make enough money to repay their construction and operation.
 If the railroad companies failed to sell the land granted them within three years, they were required to sell it at prevailing government price for homesteads: 1.25 $/acre.
 If they failed to repay the bonds, all remaining railroad property, including trains and tracks, would revert to the U.S. government.
 To encourage settlement in the west, Congress (1861–1863) passed the Homestead Acts which granted an applicant 160 acre of land with the requirement that the applicant improve the land.
 This incentive encouraged thousands of settlers to move west.

+In return for the land grants, the railroads were required to haul government personnel and cargo at significantly reduced rates (generally half of the normal rate).
+In addition, the land was granted in a checkerboard fashion, with the government retaining every other section.
+The land that the government retained typically doubled in value as a result of the railroad being built.
+The land grants were a good deal for the government.

+The government guaranteed loans to several Pacific railroads, which were all paid off by 1899 ($63 million in principal, and $105 million in interest).
+After receiving rate discounts of approximately 50% on government personnel and cargo for 80 years (including during two world wars), Congress finally discontinued the rate reductions at the end of World War II.
+The land grants had been more than paid for (several times over).